aws-samples/sample-age-responsive-context-aware-ai-bedrock-guardrails/README.md

 **Bottom Line**: Transform your AI applications with context-aware safety that protects users while enabling appropriate content for different demographics - all with enterprise-grade security and 40% cost savings over traditional moderation approaches.

 ---

+## License

+This library is licensed under the MIT-0 License.
+See the LICENSE file.

+---

+## Author

+Pradip Pandey

+Lead Consultant - Amazon Web Services